Pine Knob is a ski area located in the state of Michigan in USA. The resort is in the town of Clarkston, MI.

 We recently ranked all of Michigan's ski resorts, so you can see where Pine Knob stacks up against all its nearby ski hills!

 Pine Knob is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Pine Knob.
+Unfortunately, none of those passes work with Pine Knob.
 To purchase season passes, you'll need to visit Pine Knob's website.

 There are numerous options to stay at Pine Knob around the resort.
 Check out the available options with the form below.